Cybersecurity challenges have become a major problem for organizations of all types around the...

 When questioning if insider threats are still a prevalent concern, it is important to note that we are far from solving this problem.

 What can be done to combat this issue?
 Training is a pertinent piece to ensure all employees are aware of the possible consequences of their actions.
-Whether intentional or unintentional, if strict security measures are put in place with severe consequences for specific security protocol breaches, this will create greater cognizance around the security of company data.
+Whether intentional or unintentional, if strict insider threat detection protocols are put in place with severe consequences for specific security protocol breaches, this will create greater cognizance around the security of company data.

 Companies should adopt NIST’s Framework for Improving Critical Infrastructure Cybersecurity, which outlines measures to include: